nariman351/Fraud-Detection-for-Credit-Card-Transactions/README.md

 ## 3.1 The Architecture
 ### 3.1.1 The Overall System Design
 ### 3.1.2 Module View

+***
+**Module Name:** Interface Module

+**Responsibility:** This module takes care of the user action with the system

+**Relations:** Each action taken by the user depends on the application logic module to give a response to the user's action

+**Visibility of interface:** This module is visible to the end-user of the system

+**Constraints:** The response highly depends on the application logic, without that the interface is barely a static page
+Interface Submodule
+***
+**Submodule Name:** Home Screen

+**Responsibility:** This module provides two options for the user, either Login or Create new user

+**Relations:** On opting on of the option, it navigates to either Login submodule or Create new user submodule

+**Visibility of interface:** This module is visible to the end-user of the system
+***
+**Submodule Name:** Log In

+**Responsibility:** This module takes care of the user’s input for login details

+**Relations:** This module depends on the submodule of the business logic module

+**Visibility of interface:** This module is visible to the end-user of the system
+***
+**Module Name:** Create User

+**Responsibility:** This module takes care of the new user creation in the system

+**Relations:** This module depends on the submodule of the application logic module

+**Visibility of interface:** This module is visible to the end-user of the system
+***
+**Module Name:** Payment Screen

+**Responsibility:** This module takes care of the details that the user inputs for the transaction to process

+**Relations:** The transaction result depends on the transaction submodule of the application logic module

+**Visibility of interface:** This module is visible to the end-user of the system
+***
+**Module Name:** Application Logic Module

+**Responsibility:** This module is responsible for providing an appropriate response to the user's action

+**Relations:** The Interface module depends on this module which is in turn dependent on the analytic module for transaction actions

+**Visibility of interface:** This module is not directly accessible by the end-user.

+**Constraints:** Only the request from the interface module is taken into account
+***
+**Submodule Name:** LogInuser

+**Responsibility:** The user login details are taken from the login interface (HTTP POST request) and validated against the details in the database

+**Relations:** Depends on the data from the interface and depends on the data present in the submodule user database
+***
+**Submodule Name:** Create User

+**Responsibility:** The user details entered in the interface should be validated for uniqueness and should be stored in the user database

+**Relations:** Depends on the data from the interface and depends on the data present in the submodule user database
+***
+**Submodule Name:** Transaction

+**Responsibility:** This module takes care of the most important aspect of either processing the transaction or declining it

+**Relations:** The decision made by this module depends on the Analytic module decision
+***
+**Submodule Name:** User database

+**Responsibility:** This module stores all the user details of the transaction details and provides them to other submodules as and when needed

+**Relations:** All submodules depends on this module for accessing the data
+***
+**Module Name:** 2 Way Connector Module

+**Responsibility:** The sole responsibility of this module is to transfer transaction data from the transaction submodule to the Analytic module and return the status of the transaction from the Analytic module to the transaction submodule

+**Relations:** This module depends on transaction submodule for data and analytic submodule for prediction

+**Visibility of interface:** This module has two endpoints through which the transaction submodule and analytic module can connect.
+***
+**Module Name:** Analytical module

+**Responsibility:** This module does the analytics part of the system, wherein it takes transaction data as input and provides the result whether the transaction is fraudulent or not.

+**Relations:** It depends on the two-way connector to pass transaction data from the transaction submodule

+**Visibility of interface:** The two-way connector is the only module that can access the results from the analytic module
+***
+**Module Name:** Data Store Module

+**Responsibility:** The dataset that is used for the model training is stored in this module

+**Relations:** The data on which the analytics is dependent is stored in this module

+**Visibility of interface:** Visible only to the Analytic module
+***
+**Submodule Name:** Raw Data

+**Responsibility:** Stores the historical data of the transactions

+**Relations:** The Preprocessing module depends on his module for the dataset
+***
+**Submodule Name:** Preprocessed Data

+**Responsibility:** The raw data is taken and processed into a form can be fed for the analytical model training

+**Relations:** The analytic model depends on this data module for both training and testing the model
+***
+**Submodule Name:** Trained Model

+**Responsibility:** The trained model is stored here to access as and when a new transaction is sent to the analytic model for prediction

+**Relations:** Analytic model depends on this module for retrieving the already trained model and updating the trained model with the latest transactions.
+***

 ### 3.1.3 Component and Connector View

+#### Overview

+System users interact with different system components over the internet through published API interfaces that allow interoperability.

+#### Elements

+**Components:** End Users, Service Users, Service Providers, Infrastructure Components (Gateway Manager, Security Manager, User Manager, Transaction Manager, Data Layer Manager, AWS based Components)

+**Connectors:** Call Return (HTTP, REST calls), Internal Data calls

+##### Relations

+Attachment of a service call to a service endpoint

+#### Properties

+Our system considers security and performance for quality attributes.
+Other attributes can also be a ssociated to the system and services in future.

+For big data, our system considers 3Vs (Volume, Velocity, Variety)

+**Volume:** AWS S3 handles high volume storage, AWS Spark can process queries on high volume data

+**Velocity:** Batch processing

+**Variety:** Addressed by PreProcessing of data

+#### Constraints:

+* End users must securely connect with the System Gateway
+* A service user may also be a service provider
+* Infrastructure components may mediate the interaction between service consumers and service providers such as:

+**Gateway Manager:** Core data communication channel in the system

+**Data Layer Manager:** Controls access to Data Layer, Facade based design pattern

+**AWS SageMaker:** Perform analytics and also provide communication channel between AWS EMR and S3

 ### 3.1.4 Allocation View
 ### 3.1.5 Quality View
 ## 3.2 System Usage